axrati/ai-model-tester/RESEARCH.md

 # Embedding model market analysis

-This is an analysis of open source embedding models in different hardware environments.
+This is an analysis of open source embedding models in the market today.
 The models selected are ones that have minimal EULA restrictions, high scores on the MTEB, and moderate dimensionality/max-sequence-length.

 ## Models